paulross/dtrace-py/README.md

 $ sudo dtrace -s d_demo/c_py_calldist.d -p 24601
 ```

-You should see:
+You should see an ASCII histogram, note `demo.py, func, new_cat_video` second table from the bottom:

 ![](images/C_TimeHistogram.png)

-Then back to the presentation and finish that off.
+That is the demo over, now back to the presentation shell and finish that off.

 With a little practice this can all be done in less than 5 minutes.